-Leadership initiatives are among the most popular training topics.
-When properly executed, they can maximize all other initiatives and be a true force-multiplier.
+Leadership initiatives are among the most popular training topics, but is your program destined to fail?
+When properly executed, these initiatives can maximize all other programs and be a true force-multiplier.

-Unfortunately, many leadership initiatives only yield a fraction of the potential benefits due to a lack of strategic focus.
-The connection of the program to the highest-level goals of the organization and a solid system of tracking progress towards those goals through the initiative are seldom the foundation for even multimillion-dollar leadership initiatives that span multiple years.
+Unfortunately, many leadership initiatives only yield a fraction of the potential benefits due to a lack of strategic and tactical plans.
+The connection of the program to specific, on-the-job behaviors and high-level organizational metrics, and a solid system to track progress are seldom present.
+This is a sad reality even for multimillion-dollar leadership initiatives that span multiple years.